-Application resources, including a webinar recording, form samples, and a frequently asked questions document are available at the SAC-AA Technical Assistance Web site.
+A technical assistance webinar will be held for applicants shortly after the release of the NOFO.
+Please visit the SAC-AA Technical Assistance Web site for details.
+In addition, application resources, including form samples and a frequently asked questions document are also available at the SAC-AA Technical Assistance Web site.
 Refer to How to Apply for a Grant for general (i.e., not SAC-AA specific) videos and slides on a variety of application and submission components.